Moving After Retirement: Is It Right for You?

 • Transportation availability and costs

-Note some of these factors are state- or country-specific, but many vary based on community size and location: whether you’re in a rural area, small town, suburb, or big city of the United States.
+Keep in mind that some of these factors are state- or country-specific, but many vary based on community size and location: whether you’re in a rural area, small town, suburb, or big city of the United States.

 Financial Implications of Relocation

-When you weigh the pros and cons of moving after retirement, money is often among the top considerations.
-It can go in either direction—if you move to a desirable coastal town, big city, or resort-level senior retirement community, your checkbook will need to cover higher monthly bills.
+When you weigh the pros and cons of moving after retirement, money will likely be among the top considerations.
+It can go in either direction –– if you move to a desirable coastal town, big city, or resort-level senior retirement community, you may need to stretch your budget to cover higher monthly bills.
+On the other hand, you can keep costs low by moving to a less populated area, a state with a tax structure that benefits seniors, or a town that balances available services with a lower cost of living.

 Cost of Living Comparisons